eudard/Claude-code-context-usage-windows-indicator/README.md

 }
 ```

-If the file doesn't exist, create it with just the above content.

-If it already exists, add the `statusLine` section to your existing settings.

-### Step 5: Restart Claude Code
+### Step 4: Restart Claude Code

-Close and reopen Claude Code for the changes to take effect.
+Close and reopen Claude Code to activate the statusline.

 ## Testing